longhorn/website/content/docs/1.0.0/deploy/install/_index.md

 -  Docker v1.13+
 -  Kubernetes v1.14+.
+    - By default Longhorn installation requires a three-nodes cluster since the default replica count is 3 and the [node level soft anti-affinity](https://longhorn.io/docs/1.0.0/references/settings/#replica-node-level-soft-anti-affinity) is disabled.
 -  `open-iscsi` is installed, and the `iscsid` daemon is running on all the nodes.
 For help installing `open-iscsi`, refer to [this section.](#installing-open-iscsi)
 - The host filesystem supports the `file extents` feature to store the data.
 Currently we support:
     - ext4